isabellaflores/vamos/README.md

 authors to produce quality overlays, and to keep their overlays up to date.
 The reason I chose Nano is that it is fast, and charges zero transaction fees.

+You can get some free Nano for running the demos by using a [Nano faucet](https://hub.nano.org/i/faucets/215).

 # Two-Machine Installation

 While it is entirely possible to install everything on a single machine, it is not recommended installing